boku-met/aar2-rescaling/README.md

 # aar2-rescaling
 This repository contains code and data for the rescaling of the Austrian climate scenarios (ÖKS15) to global warming levels (GWLs).

+## First checks to be done
+- Check data location for CMIP5 and CMIP6
+- Check if all needed models are present
+- CODE: Select specific CMIP5 models for ÖKS15